Choosing an autoresponder is not as straightforward as you might think. They can differ greatly from platform to platform.

 On the whole, SendLane is very easy to use.
 The automation builder is drag and drop, and everything is extremely visual.
 For example, even the triggers have little logos next to them, and it’s just overall quite easy to use.

 The only thing I think is where a lot of beginners would trip up when using the platform is all the personalization that you can use (if you want to).
-I think there are many tools that the platform has, so that it may be a little overwhelming at first.
+I think there are many tools that the platform has, so it may be a little overwhelming at first.

 SendLane Deliverability Rates

 The average email open rate is around 15-25%.
 However, if most of your emails aren’t getting delivered in the first place then that number could rapidly drop to 10, 5, or even 0%.
 So, it’s important to choose an autoresponder with good deliverability rates.